CraigOpie/ponopush/README.md

 - **Customizable Prompts**: Users can customize the prompt used for generating commit messages.
 - **Integration with Default Editor**: Opens the suggested commit message in the user's default editor for review and modification.
 - **Configuration Management**: Allows setting API configurations such as `api.token`, `api.url`, `api.model`, and `api.max_tokens`.
+- **GPG Signing**: Option to sign commits with GPG, controlled by the `gpg.enabled` configuration.
+- **User-Provided Context**: Developers can provide additional context for the AI by using the `-m` flag.

 ## Installation